spheredev/neosphere/README.md

 Download
 ========

-**neoSphere 5.7.2**, released on January 25, 2022, can be downloaded from the neoSphere GitHub Releases page:
+**neoSphere 5.8.0**, released on March 23, 2022, can be downloaded from the neoSphere GitHub Releases page:

 * <https://github.com/fatcerberus/neosphere/releases>